Rosebery Winter Film Festival 48-Hour Challenge|

 - A Film’s soundtrack may contain pre-recorded music but the Team must have permission to use that music and must provide details thereof in the Film’s credits; a Film whose soundtrack contains more than 25% pre-recorded music will be ineligible to win the major prize for best overall film or best soundtrack.

-- The Film must be uploaded to youtube or vimeo at or before 6:00pm, on Sunday, 9 June, 2019; each Team must then provide a link to its film by e-mail to the Festival by 7:00pm on Sunday, June 9.
+- The Film must be uploaded to YouTube or Vimeo within forty-eight hours of collecting its prompts; each Team must then provide a link to its film by e-mail to the Festival by no more than one hour later.

 - Each Team must secure signed and witnessed releases for talent, crew, music (and any other applicable release), and must provide copies of those releases (or a copy of an affidavit testifying to its possession of the releases) in its e-mail to the Festival providing the link to the uploaded film.